krb5/krb5/doc/rst_source/krb_users/user_commands/kinit.rst

     anonymous operation.

 **-T** *armor_ccache*
-    Specifies the name of a credential cache that already contains a ticket.
-If supported by the KDC, this ccache will be used to armor the request so that an attacker would have to know both the key of the armor ticket and the key of the principal used for authentication in order to attack the request.
+    Specifies the name of a credentials cache that already contains a ticket.
+If supported by the KDC, this cache will be used to armor the request, preventing offline dictionary attacks and allowing the use of additional preauthentication mechanisms.
 Armoring also makes sure that the response from the KDC is not modified in transit.

 **-c** *cache_name*
-    use *cache_name* as the Kerberos 5 credentials (ticket) cache name and location; if this option is not used, the default cache name and location are used.
+    use *cache_name* as the Kerberos 5 credentials (ticket) cache location.
+If this option is not used, the default cache location is used.

-    The default credentials cache may vary between systems.
-If the **KRB5CCNAME** environment variable is set, its value is used to name the default ticket cache.
-If a principal name is specified and the type of the default credentials cache supports a collection (such as the DIR type), an existing cache containing credentials for the principal is selected or a new one is created and becomes the new primary cache.
+    The default cache location may vary between systems.
+If the **KRB5CCNAME** environment variable is set, its value is used to locate the default cache.
+If a principal name is specified and the type of the default cache supports a collection (such as the DIR type), an existing cache containing credentials for the principal is selected or a new one is created and becomes the new primary cache.
 Otherwise, any existing contents of the default cache are destroyed by kinit.

 **-S** *service_name*
     specify an alternate service name to use when getting initial tickets.

 **-X** *attribute*\ [=\ *value*]
-    specify a pre-authentication *attribute* and *value* to be passed to pre-authentication plugins.
-The acceptable attribute and value values vary from pre-authentication plugin to plugin.
+    specify a pre-authentication *attribute* and *value* to be interpreted by pre-authentication modules.
+The acceptable
+    attribute and value values vary from module to module.
 This option may be specified multiple times to specify multiple attributes.
 If no value is specified, it is assumed to be "yes".

-    The following attributes are recognized by the OpenSSL pkinit pre-authentication mechanism:
+    The following attributes are recognized by the PKINIT pre-authentication mechanism:

     **X509_user_identity**\ =\ *value*